 - Once the mixture is bubbling vigorously, immediately reduce the heat to medium and continue cooking for approximately 10 minutes.
 Stir more frequently as the compote thickens to prevent sticking.

-- The compote is done when all the rhubarb pieces have broken down and softened completely.
+- The compote is done when all the rhubarb pieces have broken down and are completely soft.
 The mixture should have a thick, jam-like consistency but still maintain some texture.

 - Remove the saucepan from the heat.
 Carefully transfer the hot compote to a heat-proof bowl and immediately stir in the vanilla extract, mixing thoroughly.